 Data output options

-When mapping the particle values to a one-dimensional bin grid using this modifier, you can subsequently access the computed data series in the data inspector panel.
+When mapping the particle values to a one-dimensional bin grid using this modifier, you can subsequently access the computed data table in the data inspector panel.
 From here you can export the bin values to a text file.

 When creating two- or three-dimensional grids, you can also export the computed grid data to a text file using OVITO's file export function.
 Pick the "VTK Voxel Grid" format as the output format.